ORIX: Orchestration of RIS with xApps for Smart Wireless Factory Environments: System Architecture: Orchestration of RIS with xApps for Indoor SWF Scenarios

 ORIX provides three complementary RIS optimization methods, whose steps are summarized in Table \ref{tab:ris_methods}.
 The first is the iterative method \cite{kayraklik2024indoor}, in which the RIS elements are optimized sequentially.
-For each element, all possible discrete phase shifts are evaluated in \eqref{eq:rate} while keeping the other elements fixed, and the phase with the highest rate is selected.
-This method can achieve near-optimal performance without an exhaustive search, which makes it suitable for practical applications.
-The second approach is the quantized phase shift method, where the optimal continuous phase, $\varphi_{\text{ideal}}$, aligning the cascaded and direct paths is computed and then mapped to the nearest discrete level.
+For each element, all possible discrete phase shifts are evaluated to observe data rate improvement while keeping the other elements fixed, and the phase with the highest rate is selected.
+This method can achieve near-optimal performance with computational complexity proportional to the number of RIS elements and the phase shift resolution without an exhaustive search, which makes it suitable for practical applications.
+The second approach is the quantized phase shift method with computational complexity proportional to the number of RIS elements, where the optimal continuous phase aligning the cascaded and direct paths is computed and then mapped to the nearest discrete level.
 Finally, the codebook method operates with offline/online steps.
-In the offline stage, a library of phase shift configurations is constructed by maximizing \eqref{eq:rate} over representative channel realizations.
-During the online stage, the controller selects the most suitable codebook entry based on current channel estimates, requiring only a single-pass evaluation.
+In the offline stage, a library of phase shift configurations is constructed by maximizing the achievable data rate over representative channel realizations.
+During the online stage, the controller with computational complexity proportional to the number of predefined codebooks selects the most suitable codebook entry based on current channel estimates, requiring only a single-pass evaluation.